i386x/pubdocs/TeX/README.md

 * a kern
 * a penalty
-* a math node (produced by `$...$` and `\mathsurround`) The last four elements are *discardable*, the rest is *non-discardable*.
+* a math node (produced by `$...$` and `\mathsurround`)

+The last four elements are *discardable*, the rest is *non-discardable*.
+The exception to this rule is a penalty with a value lesser or equal to -10000 is non-discardable in the horizontal list.

 ### `\discretionary` Breakpoints